-- Summer Bridge: Summer Bridge is a recommended two-week summer program for incoming 6th grade students that acclimates students to the Ánimo Ellen Ochoa culture of middle school, high expectations and the development of a trusting community.
-The Summer Bridge program is an opportunity to learn about students' individual learning needs through a variety of assessments that will provide data for future placement in courses and adjustments in the master schedule.
-All students will be assessed to identify non-proficiency in standards and socio-emotional supports that might be necessary.
-In addition, students who have been identified as English learners or special needs may have additional assessments to assess their learning levels and whether further intervention may be appropriate.
+- Summer Bridge: Summer Bridge is a recommended two-week summer program for incoming 6th grade students that acclimates students to the Ánimo Mae Jemison culture of middle school, high expectations and the development of a trusting community.
+The Summer Bridge program is an opportunity to learn about student's individual learning needs through a variety of assessments that will provide data for future placement in courses and adjustments in the master schedule.
+All students will be assessed to identify non-proficiency in standards and socio-emotional supports.
+In addition, students who have been identified as English learners or special needs may have additional assessments to assess their learning levels.
 Students receive standards-based instruction in Math and English Language Arts and are acclimated to the culture and expectations of a Green Dot school.
 Students engage in culture-building exercises that promote a positive community of trust and respect.
-The Summer Bridge program allows the Charter School the opportunity to begin to assess student social and personal needs through collaboration in the classroom and small group instruction.
-Students will also participate in education field trips in the Summer Bridge program.
-Students enrolled in the summer bridge program have been identified through the approved enrollment process.
-Transcripts, grades or proof of matriculation is not a requirement of that process. - Reading and Math Intervention Programs: Literacy Enrichment (Read 180) and Math Support, standards-aligned programs for reading and math respectively, are provided to students who test low in reading and/or math.
+The Summer Bridge program allows the school the opportunity to begin to assess student social and personal needs through collaboration in the classroom and small group instruction.
+Student will also participate in education field trips in the Summer Bridge program.
+Students enrolled in summer bridge program have been identified through the approved enrollment process.
+Transcripts, grades or proof of matriculation is not a requirement of that process. - Reading and Math Intervention Programs: Literacy Enrichment (Read 180) and Math Support, standards-aligned programs for reading and math respectively, are provided to students that test low in reading and/or math.
 Typically, these courses are given to 6th graders through an elective or during Advisory.
-Students take the 6th grade RI and an internal Math Diagnostic before school starts. - English Learners: Designated and Integrated ELD classes are provided for all English Learner students.
-Designated ELD instruction is driven by the CA ELD standards and these classes provide targeted language instruction with an aim to improve the English listening, speaking, reading and writing skills of English Learner students.
-Integrated ELD utilizes content standards and CA ELD Standards in tandem to support English Learner students in acquiring the language of each content area. - Special Needs/Academic Success: Designated special education students will be provided extra support to reflect the needs outlined in the Individualized Education Program ("IEP") and in all of their academic courses through one-on-one instruction, group support and guided instruction. - Enrichment Programs: Students achieving above grade level will have an opportunity to excel through activities such as: differentiated instruction in the classroom, Honors classes, and electives (e.g., technology, drama, student leadership). - After School Program: Afterschool programming is available for all students who wish to participate in academic support.
-Students who are not achieving a satisfactory grade within a particular class may be recommended to after school programs for additional support. - Office Hours: Teachers hold office hours after school twice a week to provide students with additional support and tutoring for students who may want additional support in a subject area.
+Students take the 6th grade RI and an internal Math Diagnostic before school starts. - English Learners: ELD classes are provided for students entering school as beginning ELs.
+Based on CA ELD standards, these classes aim to improve the English listening, speaking, reading and writing skills of beginning students to at least intermediate proficiency. - Special Needs/Academic Success: Designated SPED students will be provided extra support to reflect the needs outlined in the Individualized Education Plan ("IEP") and in all of their academic courses through one-on-one instruction, group support and guided instruction. - Afterschool Program: Afterschool programming is available for all students who wish to participate in academic support.
+Students who are not achieving a satisfactory grade within a particular class may be recommended to afterschool programs for additional support. - Office Hours: Teachers hold office hours after school twice a week to provide students with additional support and tutoring for students who may want additional support in a subject area.